Back to all reviews

 Available in: Pro version and up (from $8.75 per user per month)

-A default canvas in Slack
+A canvas template in Slack

 I created a few canvases, and the experience was fun and engaging.
 After playing around for a bit, a logical question came to mind — can I use canvases to create and export important documents?